pong42-dev/ft_transcendence/docs/apis/get-api-users-login-google-callback.md

 ## 📌 `/google/callback` [GET]

-Endpoint to handle the **Google OAuth2 callback** after user authorization.
+Handles the **OAuth2 callback** from Google and performs user login or registration.

 ---